strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 author: colt_mcnealy
 ---

 At [LittleHorse](https://littlehorse.dev), we use the [Gateway API](https://gateway-api.sigs.k8s.io) to allow external traffic into our kubernetes clusters.
-We will soon need to allow external clients to access our [Kafka](https://kafka.apache.org) clusters (managed by Strimzi, of course!) from outside ouf our Kubernetes clusters.
+We will soon need to allow external clients to access our [Kafka](https://kafka.apache.org) clusters (managed by Strimzi, of course!) from outside of our Kubernetes clusters.
 We have so far been pleased with the performance and simplicity of [Envoy Gateway](https://gateway.envoyproxy.io/) as a Gateway Controller, which motivated this investigation into using Envoy Gateway to access our Kafka clusters.

 ## Background